manishbgp007/Applied-AI-ML-Capstone-Project-Part--1/README.md

 * **Outcome**
   * After imputing the missing values in the eligible numeric columns, the dataset became more complete and suitable for further preprocessing, exploratory data analysis, feature engineering, and machine learning model development.

+#### Task 3: Duplicate Detection and Removal

+Duplicate records were analyzed to ensure the dataset contained only unique observations.
+Duplicate rows can introduce bias into data analysis and machine learning models by giving unnecessary weight to repeated information.
+Therefore, identifying and removing duplicates is an essential step in the data cleaning process.

+* **Detecting Duplicate Rows**
+  * The total number of duplicate records in the dataset was identified using the `df.duplicated().sum()` function.
+This function counts all rows that are exact duplicates of previous rows, allowing us to measure the extent of duplicate data in the dataset.

+* **Removing Duplicate Records**
+  * After identifying the duplicate rows, they were removed using the `df.drop_duplicates()` function.
+This operation retained only the first occurrence of each record and eliminated all subsequent duplicate entries, resulting in a cleaner and more reliable dataset.

+* **Reporting the Results**
+  * The number of duplicate rows removed was recorded and reported.
+Comparing the dataset shape before and after duplicate removal helped verify that the duplicate records had been successfully eliminated.

+* **Rechecking Missing Values**
+  * After removing duplicate rows, the percentage of missing values in each column was recalculated.
+This verification ensured that duplicate removal did not unintentionally alter the distribution of missing values or introduce any inconsistencies into the dataset.

+* **Outcome**
+  * The duplicate detection and removal process improved the overall quality and reliability of the dataset by eliminating redundant records.
+The cleaned dataset became more suitable for exploratory data analysis, feature engineering, and machine learning model training, reducing the risk of biased results caused by repeated observations.